 Just look down at your ankles.
 These thin, flexible joints bear all your weight and move you from place to place.
 No wonder they are susceptible to injury.

-When your ankle rolls outward or inward, the bones shift out of position, stretching the supporting ligaments past their normal limits.
+When your ankle rolls outward or inward, the bones shift out of position.
+And supporting ligaments stretch past their normal limits.
 The amount of stretching relates to the amount of inflammation, swelling, and weakness you experience.
 Even mild or moderate sprains and strains make it difficult to walk.
 In a severe strain, these soft tissues connecting your bones rip and tear.

 The severity of the ankle sprain can range from slight pain and tenderness to severe pain and loss of movement.

-When the strain or sprain is significant, it’s vital to seek orthopedic care before returning to activity to make sure that the inner and outer structures of your ankle are healed enough to provide balance and handle the stresses of increased movement.
+When the strain or sprain is significant, it’s vital to seek orthopedic care before returning to activity.
+Your orthopedic provider will make sure that the inner and outer structures of your ankle are healed enough to provide balance and handle the stresses of increased movement.

 If ankle pain, weakness, or instability last longer than two weeks, call a foot and ankle specialist.
 Left untreated, frequent, or severe ankle sprains can damage bones and cartilage and lead to chronic ankle instability.